Luminous Knox-Henderson Townhouse Offers a Healing Escape in Quarantine | PaperCity Magazine

 “We have a roof over our heads, but not everyone does,” Kleinmann says.
 “I go to Whole Foods, but not everyone has money for groceries.
 My husband and I are struggling with what we have and others don’t.
 It’s hard to accept that reality.”

 Photography by Stephen Karlisch.
 Interior design by Alice Cottrell.
-Styling by Russel Brightwell.
+Styling by Russell Brightwell.
 Flowers by Crisman Liverman.